-The Board must carry out evaluation on the effectiveness and the performance of the Board, Board Committees, and individual Directors on an annual basis.
+The Board, through Nomination Committee, must carry out evaluation on the effectiveness and the performance of the Board, Board Committees, and individual Directors on an annual basis.
 This is to enable the Board to identify areas for professional development and process improvements, having regard to the changing needs of the Bank.